La Habra Heights in Orange County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 La Habra's Birthplace (approx. 2 miles away); La Habra Pacific Electric Depot (approx. 2.1 miles away); West Coyote Field, The La Habra Research Laboratory (approx. 2.6 miles away); Don Gaspar de Portolá (approx. 4½ miles away); Workman Family Cemetery (approx. 4½ William Workman Home (approx. 4½ miles away); Paradox Hybrid Walnut Tree (approx. 4.8 miles away); Reform School for Juvenile Offenders (approx. 5.1 miles away).

 Regarding The Original Hass Avocado Tree.
 This tree died in 2002 at the age of 76.

 Every Hass avocado tree today is descended from this tree.

 The name Hass is often misspelled and mispronounced as Haas.

 The marker can be seen in what is now the front yard of a home, which has a low fence around it.

 Also see . . .
 History of the Tree.
 Wikipedia.
 (Submitted on May 10, 2018, by Craig Baker of Sylmar, California.)

 Credits.
 This page was last revised on May 21, 2018.
-This page originally submitted on May 10, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 118 times since then.
+It was originally submitted on May 10, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 207 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 10, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.